 - Medical equipment: Patients may need to purchase or rent medical equipment, such as crutches, a wheelchair, or a hospital bed, to help them manage their recovery at home.

 What is the claim process for Pre and Post Hospitalisation ?

-Firstly, it’s important to understand the specific terms of your insurance policy and what expenses are covered under pre- and post-hospitalisation claims.
+Firstly, it’s important to understand the specific terms of your insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More and what expenses are covered under pre- and post-hospitalisation claims.